drinkbird/drinkbird.github.io/_posts/blog/2016-12-31-new-years-goals.md

 This separation can be valuable for a number of situations, especially in a microservice-driven architecture, but we also need to beware of the extra complexity this pattern brings along.

-You can read more at [microsoft.com](https://msdn.microsoft.com/en-us/library/dn568103.aspx).
+You can read more about CQRS at [microsoft.com](https://msdn.microsoft.com/en-us/library/dn568103.aspx).

 #### 3. Event Sourcing

+Event Sourcing is an alternative way of storing application data.
+Typically, we have a store of mutable data and we perform the standard [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) to fulfill the needs of the application.
+In such scenarios, when we edit a record the old values are overwritten and when we delete a record the data is gone forever.
-In Event Sourcing we use an append-only store to record every single event that describes actions taken on data in a specific domain.
-That is quite different from traditional applications which typically overwrite older data and only keep the latest version of everything.

-An event-sourced system can be deterministically brought back to a state at any point in time, by simply replaying the stream of events logged in the append-onyly store.
+In Event Sourcing we follow a different approach.
+We use an append-only store to record every single event that describes actions taken on data in specific domains of the application.
+As a result, an event-sourced system can be deterministically brought back to a state at any point in time, by simply replaying the stream of events logged in the append-onyly store.

-In an event-sourced system, the domain objects -which represent the state of the application-

- can be recreated at any point in time by simply replaying all the relevant events logged in the append-only store.

-# 3. Event Sourcing & CQRS
+As a programmer you should already be familiar with that strategy, since it's exactly how GIT works.
+When we commit code, we only commit the changes since the previous commit.
+A *revision* then is a fixed point in history.
+When we *check out* a revision, GIT just replays all commits (events) that happened between the active revision and the targeted one.

+It's by no means a new concept.
+Numerous industries have been using it for hundreds of years, such as finance, accounting, insurance, medical and legal.
+Doctor's won't erase your medical history when they get new information, as like banks won't determine your available funds based on a database column.

+Event sourcing brings numerous other benefits to the table.
+Apart from providing a complete audit history, it can also provide data consistency and improve performance, scalability and responsiveness.
+Finally, as mentioned in [confluent's blog](https://www.confluent.io/blog/event-sourcing-cqrs-stream-processing-apache-kafka-whats-connection/):

+> Event sourcing enables building a forward-compatible application architecture — the ability to add more applications in the future that need to process the same event but create a different materialized view.

+Wrapping up, there are a few more things that need to be mentioned:

+* CQRS and Event Sourcing are usually mentioned together.
+Although neither one is a prerequisite for the other, they complement each other really nicely.
-deterministically bring your system back to a state at any point in time. finance, accounting, insurance, medical, legal it is by no means a new concept, it has been around for millenia current state is a left fold of previous behaviors:   state := foldl(s, history) a snapshot is a memoization of the fold a projection is a fold over your event log
+* Event Sourcing is functional by nature.
+In FP terms, the current application state is a left fold of previous behaviors, a snapshot is a memoization of the fold, and a projection is a fold over your event log.

--- Retrospect
+* You don't need to apply Event Sourcing to your whole system.
+You can instead pick specific domains of the application where ES makes sense, and apply it just there.
+* Two excellent tools to use in Event Sourcing scenarios are [Greg Young's Event Store](https://geteventstore.com/) and [Apache Kafka](https://kafka.apache.org/).
+Kafka is actually not specific to Event Sourcing, and can be leveraged in a wide range of scenarios.

+You can read more about Event Sourcing at [microsoft.com](https://msdn.microsoft.com/en-us/library/dn589792.aspx).

+# Conclusion

+There is always something new to learn, and as a software professional you should never stop learning and evolving.
+I hope this post gave you a few ideas on what to study next, and gave you a number of useful sources for further reading.

+Use the comment section below and tell me about the top technologies from your backlog, or suggest corrections to any inconsistencies you've come accross in the article.
+Most importantly, have fun learning!